CHGLongStone/sepher-ehben/docs/corpus/Reveries/LongStone---Dispersal.md

   https://medium.com//@jasonmedland/sepher-ehben-reveries-longstone-dispersal-8767b40e7d5e
 ---

+# Sepher Ehben: Reveries — LongStone — Dispersal

+Early explorations of mysticism.
+There are seeds of things that withstood the crucible of time and there are other things that are a…

 The pamphlet “Dispersal” V3 was prepared to accompany a presentation at the inaugural Subtle Technologies Conference ([program here](https://www.facebook.com/jason.medland/media_set?set=a.10153174963666892&type=3))

 ![](https://cdn-images-1.medium.com/max/800/1*as0FiicDsNeDdQfDp_1KvA.jpeg)